wouterman/tooling/README.md

 There are two 'versions' in this repo:

-* start_hosted.bat/start_hosted.sh, this version uses hosted volumes
+* `start_hosted.bat` or `start_hosted.sh`, this version uses hosted volumes
-* start_mounted.sh, this will create and use mounted volumes.
+* `start_mounted.sh`, this will create and use mounted volumes.

 Hosted volumes are volumes created and managed by Docker.
 Mounted volumes are directories on the local filesystem that are mounted in the container.

-start_mounted.sh will create a directory called 'volumes' which will contain a separate directory for each container.
+`start_mounted.sh` will create a directory called 'volumes' which will contain a separate directory for each container.
 These directories will be mounted inside of the container and will hold all the container's data.

 The `start_hosted` version will make use of named volumes instead.

-**This is the recommended approach!
+**`start_hosted` is the recommended approach!
 To make mounted volumes work I had to take some liberties with security.
 So is the entire volumes directory and all of its sub-directories are read- and writable by *any* user.**

 The following containers will be set up:
 * [Nginx](https://hub.docker.com/_/nginx)